shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/universal-pixel-sdk.md

 ---
-title : Universal pixel SDK
+title: Universal pixel SDK
-description : This article provides information about the user's interactions with the websites and the action they take using a pixel.
+description: This article provides information about the user's interactions with the websites and the action they take using a pixel.
 The Universal Pixel SDK (Pixie SDK)enables users to integrate a Universal Pixel within the application. ms.custom : android-sdk
 ---
 # Universal pixel SDK